section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 - The relationship between the book and the author is many-to-many.
 This type of relationship requires an extra table called a [bridge table](https://www.ibm.com/support/knowledgecenter/SSEP7J_11.1.0/com.ibm.swg.ba.cognos.ug_fm.doc/c_dyn_query_bridge_tables.html).
 MySQL Workbench automatically creates a bridge table when we add a many-to-many relationship.
 - There is a one-to-many relationship between the book and the publisher.

-Using MySQL Workbench, we will design the above database.
+Using MySQL Workbench, we will design an enhanced entity-relationship(EER) diagram.
 MySQL Workbench allows us to create tables, edit the attributes, and create relationships between the tables.

-#### Visual Design Interface
+#### The visual design interface
 The diagram below shows a MySQL Workbench design window screenshot.
 The window has different panels highlighted in different colors.

 ![MySQL Workbench interface](/engineering-education/visual-database-design-with-mysql-workbench/mysql-workbench-visual-design-window.jpg)

-##### Vertical toolbar panel
+##### The vertical toolbar panel
-The vertical toolbar has different tools used in creating enhanced entity-relationship models (EER).
+The vertical toolbar has different tools used in creating EER diagrams.
 The screenshot below shows all the tools.
-Hovering the mouse pointer on each tool will show the function of each tool.
+Hovering the mouse pointer on each tool will show the name or the function of each tool.

 ![MySQL Workbench vertical toolbar](/engineering-education/visual-database-design-with-mysql-workbench/mysql-workbench-vertical-toolbar.jpg)

 There are six tools used to create different types of relationships in MySQL Workbench. `1:1` is read as one-to-one; `1:n` is read as one-to-many, `n:m` is read as many-to-many.
-For more details on RDBMS relationships check [here](https://afteracademy.com/blog/what-are-the-different-types-of-relationships-in-dbms).

-#### Add Tables
+#### Add tables
 We are going to add three tables to the EER model.
 The animation below shows the process of adding a table and adding columns.

 ![MySQL Workbench creating a table animation](/engineering-education/visual-database-design-with-mysql-workbench/mysql-workbench-creating-table.gif)

 To add a table, follow these steps:
-- Select the table tool on the vertical tools panel, then click anywhere on the EER Diagram canvas.
+- Select the table tool on the vertical tools panel, then click anywhere on the EER diagram canvas.
 - Double click the table created to open the table properties window.
 - On the table properties window, change the table name.
 - Add columns to the table.
 To add new columns, click on the last blank column.
 Edit the column name.
 Select the appropriate data types for each column.
-- For the columns described as foreign keys, do not add them.
+- Please do not add the columns described as foreign keys.
 MySQL Workbench has an easier way of adding them by creating relationships, and the foreign keys are added automatically.
-- Select all the column properties (Such as not null Unique and Autoincrement)
+- Select all the column properties (Such as primary key, not null, unique, and autoincrement)
-- Repeat the process for the remaining tables.
+- Repeat the process for all the tables.

 Your EER diagram should look as shown below.

 ![MySQL Workbench EER](/engineering-education/visual-database-design-with-mysql-workbench/mysql-workbench-incomplete-eer.jpg)

-#### Add Relationships
+#### Add relationships
 We will add two different relationships to the EER diagram.

 ##### One-to-many relationship
 There is a one-to-many relationship between the book and the publisher.
-We will use the relationship tools to add relationships and foreign keys.
+We will use the relationship tools to add relationships.
 To create a one-to-many relationship, make sure that one of the tables has a primary key.
 Select the appropriate relationship tool.
 In this case, we are going to use the one-to-many non-identifying relationship.
 Click the table on the "many" side.
 In this case, it is the book table.
 Click the table containing the referenced key.
 In this case, it is the publisher table.
 A foreign key is created on the book table with the default name as `fk_book_has_author_book`.
 To change the foreign key properties, double click the connection line to open the relationship editor.

 ##### Many-to-many relationship
 There is a many-to-many relationship between the book and the author.
 Select the many-to-many tool.
 Click on the book table, then click on the author table as shown in the animation below.
-A bridge table with the name `book_has_author` is generated.
+A bridge table with the name `book_has_author` is generated automatically.

 ![MySQL Workbench creating relationships animation](/engineering-education/visual-database-design-with-mysql-workbench/mysql-workbench-creating-relationships.gif)

-The final EER diagram, after creating relationships, will be as shown in the screenshot below.
+After creating the relationships, the EER diagram will be as shown in the screenshot below.

 ![MySQL Workbench database model](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-final-book-db-model.jpg)

-You can find the workbench created on this tutorial on [Github](https://github.com/Tsanguu/MySQL-Workbench-database-design-tutorial).
+You can find the EER diagram Workbench file created on this tutorial on [Github](https://github.com/Tsanguu/MySQL-Workbench-database-design-tutorial).

-### Forward Engineering with MySQL Workbench
+### Forward engineering with MySQL Workbench
 The visual database model created can be transformed into a physical database.
-This process is known as forwarding engineering.
-SQL code is automatically generated and executed on a target MySQL Server.
+This process is known as forward engineering.
+SQL code is generated and executed on a target MySQL Server.
 This is easier than writing the code manually.

 **Step 1**
-To launch forward engineering wizard, navigate to `Databases` > `Forward Engineer`.
+To launch forward engineering wizard.
+Navigate to `Databases` > `Forward Engineer`.

 ![MySQL Workbench forward engineer](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-forward-engineering-step-1.jpg)